IKATS/ikats.github.io/doc/operators/kmeans.md

 The operator has two outputs :

  - **Model** : a binary dump of the best model found by the procedure
- - **result** : Clusters visualization, including centroïds positions
+ - **result** : Clusters visualisation, including centroïds positions

 ## Example
 See [SAX and K-means tutorial](/doc/tutorials/tuto_sax.html)